Milbank 77 Exceptional

 What's it like Living in Milbank?

-Milbank is a small city located in the state of South Dakota.
-The city has a population of 3,137 inhabitants.
-At 91%, the majority of the Milbank population is White; this is followed by 0% Black and 0% Asian.
+Milbank, South Dakota is a small-sized city with a population of 3,218 inhabitants.
+If we look at the most recent Census, Milbank is known to have a predominantly White population.
+The next two most common races are Black and Asian.
 If you are looking for a family friendly city, Milbank might be a good fit as 74% of the population over 15 years old are married, and 37% have kids who are 18 years old or younger.
 Not a fan of sitting in traffic during your commute to work?
 Milbank offers shorter work commutes, with an average one-way commute time taking only 11 minutes, far lower than the national average of 26 minutes.

 Best Places to Live in and Around Milbank